pgorni/discord-soundmoji/README.md

 ### Adding your own sounds

 #### Directory structure
 You have to create a file named `snd.yml`.
-In this file you should define the directories, which contain sound files.
+In this file you should define the directories, which will contain the sound files.
 Each of these directories has to contain a `snd_pack.yml` file with keywords and the appropriate sound files.
 Example:
 - `snd.yml`:
 ```yaml